danielnovello/UAMDMAlert/README.md

 It can look like this:

    Here people, please remember to approve our MDM.
 You can do it here : APPROVELINK

-NOTE The link is formatted like his: uamdmalert:// (It wont be visable on github)
+NOTE The link is formatted like his: uamdmalert:// (It wont be visable on github) *Example: <a href="uamdmalert://">APPROVE!</a>*

 Simple as that.